 New Orchid watermelon plants are a type of icebox watermelon.
-Icebox watermelons are generally smaller, usually weighing less than about 10 lbs.
-(4.5 kg.)
+Icebox watermelons are generally smaller, usually weighing less than about 10 pounds (4.5 kg.)
 The compact size of these melons makes them ideal for storage in refrigerators.
 When fully mature, New Orchid melons demonstrate distinctive green stripes and an inner juicy flesh that is a bright and vibrant orange in color.

 How to Grow a New Orchid Melon

-To germinate watermelon seeds, soil temperatures of at least 70 F. (21 C.) are required.
+To germinate watermelon seeds, soil temperatures of at least 70 degrees F. (21 C.) are required.
 For those with long growing seasons, the seeds of the watermelon plants can be sown directly into the garden.
 Since New Orchid watermelons reach maturity in 80 days, those with shorter summer growing seasons may need to start the seeds indoors before the last frost has passed to ensure that there is adequate time for the melons to ripen.